HenriqueMelo2007/HenriqueMelo2007/README.md

 <div>
   <p>I am seventeen years old and completely passionate about development.
-My dream is to be able to work on the development of critical systems.
+My intention is to be able to work on the development of critical systems.
 Here, on my GitHub, you are going to find projects that demonstrate my knowledge!</p>
 </div>